lgkimjy/awesome-legged-locomotion/README.md

 # Awesome-legged-locomotion
 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 This is a curated list of awesome resources related to legged locomotion.
 It also includes helpful papers for those who are just starting to learn about the legged system.
+List will be updated gradually.

 ## Table of Contents
 - [Awesome-legged-locomotion](#awesome-legged-locomotion)